Fulfillment of the Land Promises

 God’s plan is to first establish the earthly and then the spiritual.
 “Howbeit that was not first which is spiritual, but that which is natural; and afterward that which is spiritual.
 The first man is of the earth, earthy: the second man is the Lord from heaven.
 As is the earthy, such are they also that are earthy: and as is the heavenly, such are they also that are heavenly.”
 (1 Corinthians 15:46-48 AV) God will not reverse course and reestablish the earthly kingdom of Israel in place of his spiritual kingdom of Israel.
 That is contrary to his revealed plan.
 Fleshly Israel was intended by God for an example to us, his church.
 1 Corinthians 10:6.
 It is not the circumcision of the flesh that counts but the circumcision of the heart.
 Colossians 2:11.

 [Hendrie, Edward.
 "Solving the Mystery of Babylon the Great", 2010, p.vi]

-Then as Paul demonstrates for us, the spiritual and eternal fulfillment was accomplished through Christ.
+After the promise was fulfilled to Natural Israel, the spiritual and eternal fulfillment is accomplished through Christ.
 It is in Christ that the Abrahamic Promises find their ultimate and truest fulfillment.

 As noted earlier, Scofieldism believes that the promise of seed and specifically the land was unconditional and forever.
 This is true, but only as it relates to the eternal seed of Christ, who is the eternal Davidic King, ruling over the Kingdom of God of both heaven and earth.